MysteryPancake/Houdini-OpenCL/README.md

 Inside The Mind wanted to find a way to rasterize points to an SDF, respecting repeated tiling.

 I tried a few approaches with different speeds.
-Sadly they're all brute forced, since BVH acceleration isn't available in OpenCL yet.

-**UPDATE: [SideFX added BVH functions to OpenCL!](https://www.sidefx.com/docs/houdini22.0/vex/ocl.html#feature-flags) The examples below have been updated with the BVH equivalent!**
+[SideFX added BVH functions to OpenCL](https://www.sidefx.com/docs/houdini22.0/vex/ocl.html#feature-flags), so I included the BVH equivalent.

 Sadly the BVH versions run slower on my machine.
 Hopefully this will be fixed later.